Building Counter and Permitting

 - Fax to 720-733-2207

-Tankless water heaters require a plan review.
-Please provide the manufacturers specification sheet and load calculations with your submittal.
+Please note - tankless water heaters require a plan review.
+Please provide the manufacturers specification sheet and gas piping load calculations with your submittal.

 Residential fire sprinklers